KitLavis/ArchaeoSardinia/README.md

 Before any coding began, some though had to go towards the database models required.
 In future, authors will be updated to a foreign key, as will the contributor names to allow their comments and articles to be linked to their user account.

 ![Entity relationship diagrams](docs/entity-relationship-diagrams.webp)

+The process to deploy a python based project is quite involved and goes as follows:
+- Set DEBUG to False in settings.py.
+- Make sure all dependencies are stored in the requirements.txt file.
+This can be done with the command "pip3 freeze --local > requirements.txt".
+- Create a Procfile containing the command "web: gunicorn insightssardinia.wsgi"
+- On the Heroku create a new app.
+- In the settings set the config vars.
+For IS we needed the ElephantySQL URL, Cloudinary URL and the Django secret key, plus we disabled collect static and added a Port value.
+- Add the python buildpack.
+- The project is then ready for deployment.
+We connected the GitHub repository and used manual deployments so that we could control which versions would be deployed, however there are alternative options available.

 ### Tools and Technologies